 Checking Materials Out

-All patrons must present their Monmouth College ID (or Monmouth College barcode) at the Circulation desk, located on the main floor of Hewes Library, when checking items out.
+All patrons must present their Monmouth College ID (or Monmouth College barcode) at the Information Desk, located on the main floor of Hewes Library, when checking items out.
 At this time the materials will be checked out on the patron’s account and stamped with the due date.
 Despite eligibility, some collections may not be available to check out to all patron groups.

 Loan Period for Community patrons